top of page

-Katie Kirshenbaum, LCSW
+Katie Deblinger, LCSW

-ADHD-CCSP
+C-EMDR, ADHD-CCSP

 Bri Keating, MSEd.

-Master of Science in Education (M.S.Ed.) in Clinical Mental Health Counseling
+• (M.S.Ed.) in Clinical Mental Health Counseling

-Master’s-Level Certification in Trauma
+• Master’s-Level Certification in Trauma

 Hi, I'm Bri!
 I specializes in working with children ages 5 -17 years old, but I enjoy clients in every season of life.
 I provide a skills-based, practical approach to helping individuals and families navigate life’s challenges.
 Specializing in ADHD, autism, and behavior management.
 I offer strategies that foster growth, confidence, and independence.
 Parent coaching is also offered to strengthen family dynamics and advocate for children finding their voice.
 With experience in DCFS and foster care systems, I focus on attachment issues.
 I also support individuals navigating life transitions, including stepping down from higher levels of care.
 My clients are motivated to build resilience and develop strategies for long-term success.
 I am dedicated to supporting families through these challenges with empathy and care.
 My approach is rooted in empowering both children and parents to build resilience, work toward their goals, and enhance their quality of life.
 If you’re ready to begin this journey, I’d love to work with you and help your family thrive.
+Phone: (630)286-9035

 Sabina Bhasin, M.A., ADHD-CCSP

 Sabina (she/her) works with children, teens, and families facing grief, anxiety, identity exploration, neurodivergence, and life transitions.
 Her trauma-informed and culturally responsive approach uses play, art, and storytelling to create a safe environment for young clients.
 She collaborates with caregivers to support whole-family healing and is certified in Mental Health First Aid, completed training as an ADHD-CCSP (Certified Clinical Services Provider), which gives her advanced insight into holistic and empirical treatment strategies surrounding both adolescent and adult ADHD, and is currently pursuing further certification in Autism and trauma interventions.
 Before working in mental health, Sabina spent over 15 years as a journalist and creative director—work that deeply informs her understanding of how people make meaning of their stories.
 She believes therapy is a space to explore those stories with care and compassion.
+Phone: (630)318-0277

 Savanna Murphy, LSW

 Savanna is a clinical psychotherapist and social worker who brings warmth, humor, and a solution-focused mindset.
 With seven years of experience supporting diverse clients, she has a special passion for working with ADHD and neurodivergent individuals, helping them feel understood, affirmed, and genuinely celebrated.
 In session, Savanna is equal parts cheerleader and thoughtful guide.
 She knows that starting therapy can feel intimidating, so she focuses on creating a space that feels safe, relaxed, and real—more like a coffee date with a great listener than a cold, clinical appointment.
 She’s strengths-based at heart, always quick to spot the good in people and help them use those strengths to tackle the hard stuff.
 Savanna also loves taking big, complicated ideas—like how our brains process information or why emotions sometimes feel “too much”—and breaking them down into simple, relatable terms.
 She believes that when we truly understand ourselves, we’re better able to show ourselves compassion, make intentional choices, and move toward the kind of life that actually fits who we are.
+Phone: (630)296-4223

 Jessica Helmin, LCPC